silas-inegbe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 3 - change the owner of the file hello to user betty Task 4 - create empty file called hello
-Task 5 - add execute permission to the owner of the file hello
+Task 5 - add execute permission to the owner of the file hello Task 6 - add execute permission to the owner and the group owner, and read permission to other users, to the file hello